rishic3/rishic3.github.io/books/2023/exhalation.md

-Short story collection - my favorites are *The Merchant and the Alchemist's Gate* and *The Truth of Fact, the Truth of Feeling*.
+In my top 3 reads of the year.
+My favorite stories are *The Merchant and the Alchemist's Gate* and *The Truth of Fact, the Truth of Feeling*.